HatWeKhod/barter/README.md

-Barter
+HatWeKhod
 ======

-Barter is an interface that connects you to your community and allows you to trade items with other users and share the story behind them.
+HatWeKhod is an interface that connects you to your community and allows you to trade items with other users and share the story behind them.

-Barter is currently available at http://barter.cfapps.io
+HatWeKhod is currently available at http://hatwekhod.cfapps.io

 ![main](http://i.imgur.com/fqESTsL.png)